Inferring Symbolic Automata: Complexity of standard automata procedures on SFAs

 \subsection{Complexity of Automata Procedures for Special SFAs}

-We now discuss the advantages of neat SFAs and of monotonic algebras, in the context of the algorithms presented in the tables, and show that, in general, they are more efficient to handle compared to other~SFAs.
+We now discuss the advantages of neat SFAs and of monotonic algebras, in the context of the algorithms presented in the tables, and show that, in general, they are more efficient to handle compared to other SFA types.